 There are currently two "flavors" of ActiveMQ available - the well-known "classic" broker and the "next generation" broker code-named Artemis.
 Once Artemis reaches a sufficient level of feature parity with the "Classic" code-base it will become the next major version of ActiveMQ.
 Initial migration documentation is available as well as a development roadmap for Artemis.

 Long established, endlessly pluggable architecture serving many generations of applications.

-- JMS 1.1 with full client implementation including JNDI
+- Jakarta 3.1, JMS 2.0, and JMS 1.1 with full client implementation including JNDI

 - High availability using shared storage